13699

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-This quarter, Snap's EBITDA came in at $159.1 million, resulting in a 11.7% margin.
-The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 2.9%.
+Snap's EBITDA was $45.66 million this quarter, translating into a 3.8% margin.
+The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 4.3%.

 Snap Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Snap's free cash flow came in at $110.9 million in Q4, up 41.5% year on year.
+Snap's free cash flow came in at $37.9 million in Q1, down 63.4% year on year.

 Snap Free Cash Flow

-Snap has generated $34.79 million in free cash flow over the last 12 months, or 0.6% of revenue.
-This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.
+Snap broke even from a free cash flow perspective over the last 12 months.
+This below-average FCF margin stems from Snap's need to reinvest in its business to penetrate the market.

 Is Now The Time?

-Snap may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+Snap may have had a favorable quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

 Although Snap isn't a bad business, it probably wouldn't be one of our picks.
-Although its revenue growth has been good over the last three years and its growth over the next 12 months is expected to accelerate, its ARPU has declined over the last two years.
+Although its revenue growth has been good over the last three years and its growth over the next 12 months is expected to be higher, its ARPU has declined over the last two years.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.